 Legal

-AI-assisted legal drafting, correspondence, and iterative refinement
+AI-assisted legal drafting, correspondence, contract drafting, template-based drafting, and iterative refinement

 Why the human is still essential here